-2. If you would like to apply for a specific university in the UK, the best option is to start searching for scholarships on their websites.
+2. If you would like to apply for a specific university in the UK, a good option is to start searching for scholarships on their websites.
 Finance and scholarship offices have information about different funding opportunities that they provide and/or the links to the external funding opportunities.
 A lot of universities give PhD scholarships to a limited number of students on an annual basis.
 The types of scholarships may vary and be aimed at both UK/EU and overseas students.
 Such scholarships are highly competitive, and potential candidates should demonstrate strong academic background and motivation for studying to be able to get them.

+3. Another great resource for finding scholarships in the UK is this website: http://www.jobs.ac.uk/phd.
 A lot of academic positions, including PhD scholarships, are advertised on this website.
 You may find it useful to subscribe to the updates to make sure you do not miss any relevant positions.

 4. There is a new opportunity available from British Council that coordinates the Newton Fund that is aimed at strengthening the relations between the UK and overseas institutions.
 A number of PhD scholarships will be allocated through this fund.
-For more information check: http://www.britishcouncil.org/education/science/current-opportunities
+For more information check: http://www.britishcouncil.org/education/science/current-opportunities.

 5. A lot of the students who write to us on PhD portal receive scholarships from the governments of their own countries.
 Make sure to check funding opportunities available in your own country!

-6. Funding may also come through a direct contact with a potential supervisor.
+6. Funding may also come through direct contact with a potential supervisor.
 Quite often researchers have funding that has to be allocated for a specific PhD project, and they may be looking for candidates.
 That is why it is important to try to get in touch with potential supervisors when looking for PhD opportunities.